stephenjohnlimb/boot2/README.md

 But note this is really only useful in very simple situations.
 If you need lots of conditional beans for a variety of situations things are going to get complex.
 You may need to read [Avoiding Profiles](https://reflectoring.io/dont-use-spring-profile-annotation/).

+## On to Actual Development

+See [Agile Development](AgileDevelopment.md) for how I'm going to approach adding in functionality to this simple app.